microsoft/d365bcdv/workshops/dataverse integration workshop/README.md

 To avoid conflicts when performing exercises, each user account has a dedicated company on its Business Central environment.
 For example, the user *alans@XXXXXXXXX.OnMicrosoft.com* has been assigned the *SUPER* permission set to access his dedicated *Cronus ALANS* company.
 To access the pre-generated/visible virtual tables, each user account has been assigned the *System Customizer* security role on its Dataverse environment.
 Each contact account represents a customer of the dedicated company and can access a Power Pages site mapped to that company.
 For example, the contact *alan* represents *Adatum Corporation*, which is a customer of *Cronus ALANS* company, and can access [the Power Pages site mapped to *Cronus ALANS*](https://site-duyrl.powerappsportals.com/).

-To reserve your user/contact accounts, enter your name in the "Reserved by" column, next to those accounts that are still available on our [reservation sheet](https://1drv.ms/x/s!XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX?e=XXXXXX) and take note of the same password for all accounts.
+To reserve your user/contact accounts, enter your name/alias in the "Reserved by" column, next to those accounts that are still available on our [reservation sheet](https://1drv.ms/x/s!XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX?e=XXXXXX) and take note of the same password for all accounts.

 Use your reserved user account, preferably in a dedicated browser profile/incognito browser mode, to access the [base app on your Business Central environment](https://businesscentral.dynamics.com/), [Power Apps maker portal on your Dataverse environment](https://make.powerapps.com/), [Power Automate maker portal on your Dataverse environment](https://make.powerautomate.com/), and the Power Pages site mapped to your dedicated company in our reservation sheet, so you can perform the following exercises: